 One of the nation’s leading law firms, Venable provides comprehensive legal services to fast-growing and emerging life science companies.
-Our Life Sciences attorneys, many with advanced scientific degrees, advise corporate management, protect intellectual property, work with the government, and resolve disputes.
+Our Life Sciences attorneys, many with advanced scientific degrees, advise corporate management, protect intellectual property, assist with real estate and space needs, work with the government, and resolve disputes.

 Constant technical advances, unprecedented global turmoil, and an increasing regulatory burden pose opportunities and challenges for the life sciences industry.
 To help clients succeed in this changing environment, Venable’s experienced legal counsel combine a firm grasp of legal precedent and procedure with a solid understanding of technology and business strategy.

 We work with life sciences companies at every stage—including research institutions spinning out start-up companies, emerging businesses, and established, publicly traded companies.
-Our Life Sciences attorneys span all relevant disciplines—including intellectual property (IP), corporate finance, government relations, litigation, and regulatory.
+Our Life Sciences attorneys span all relevant disciplines—including intellectual property (IP), real estate and land use (zoning), corporate finance, government relations, litigation, and regulatory.

 Our View of Industry Dynamics

 Life sciences companies face technical, commercial, and legal concerns that distinguish them from other industries.
 Venable attorneys take these factors into account in creating and implementing successful client strategies.

 - Advanced research requires a significant financial investment over a long period of time to develop a new commercial product

 - Intellectual property is crucial to protect the investment in research and to gain competitive advantage

 - Collaboration is common between companies and research institutions to solve complex scientific challenges

 - Commercial products are subject to extensive regulatory oversight from federal agencies, notably the Food and Drug Administration, Department of Health and Human Services, Environmental Protection Agency, Department of Agriculture, and Department of Defense